Upgrading Anaconda Enterprise Notebooks (AEN 4.1.2)#

 pre-existing projects, the upgrade (if it is requested) should be done on a

 - If you did not stop all your projects before upgrading, then the first time you start an app you will see an error page requesting you to restart the app.
-Restart the app to complete the upgrade and use it again.
+Restart the app to complete the upgrade.

 - If you still see old apps or the old IPython logo in the notebook app, reload the page to reset the browser cache.